Signature Methods in Machine Learning

+We illustrate a basic approach to the regression problem outlined in Subsection \ref{subsec:math_framework}, and highlight some of the key theoretical properties required for this approach to be successful.
+We will later present an approach to this regression task through the use of signatures, and validate that the required theoretical properties are satisfied (cf. Subsection \ref{SI} and Section \ref{good_props}).
+For examples of working regression into machine learning pipelines see \cite{ML_book} or \cite{LMR22}.

-A core idea in many schemes for learning a function $f$ from a collection of pairs $\Omega$ is to identify basic functions or features that are readily evaluated at each point in $\Omega_V$.
-Once identified, we try to express the observed function as a linear combination of these basic functions.
+A core idea in many schemes for learning a function $f$ from a collection of pairs $\Omega$ is to mimic the use of the monomials in the basic example presented in Subsection \ref{subsec:Illustrative_Example}.
+That it, first identify basic functions or features that are readily evaluated at each point in $\Omega_{\s(V)}$.
+This role is played by the monomials on the unit interval $[0,1] \subset \R$ in Subsection \ref{subsec:Illustrative_Example}.
+Once a collection of basic functions has been identified, we try to express the observed function as a linear combination of these basic functions.